 ## Research Goal 3: Prediction of Standardized Mean HR and Slopes With Teaching Experience and Self-Report Data

 Correlations among HR, teaching experience, disruption appraisal, and confidence appraisal are presented separately for the five intervals in Table 3.
 Correlations between HR and the other constructs were mostly very small and statistically non-significant.
 Correlations among teaching experience and appraisals were substantial and in expected directions.
 Regarding **Hypothesis 2a**, teaching experience significantly predicted the participants’ mean HR only in the (4) interview interval (b = .012, p < .05, Table 4, Interview Interval) and the participants’ HR changes only in the (1) pre-teaching interval (b = -.004, p < .05, Table 4, Pre-Teaching Interval).
 Adding the disruption appraisal while controlling for the shared variance with teaching experience (**Hypothesis 2b**) revealed a significant effect for participants’ HR changes for the teaching experience as a predictor in the (4) interview interval (b = -.001, p < .05, Table 4, Interview Interval).
-Adding the confidence appraisal while controlling for the shared variance with teaching experience (**Hypothesis 2c**), teaching experience significantly predicted the participants’ mean HR in the interview interval (b = .013, p < .05, Table 4, Interview Interval).
-When considering the effects of the three predictors in concert (**Hypothesis 2d**), mean HR was significantly predicted by the disruption appraisal in the (3) post-teaching interval (b = 0.084, p < .05, Table 4, Post-Teaching Interval).
-Furthermore, HR changes were significantly predicted by disruption appraisal as well in the (5) end interval (b = .015, p < .05, Table 3, End Interval).
+Adding the confidence appraisal while controlling for the shared variance with teaching experience (**Hypothesis 2c**), teaching experience significantly predicted the participants’ mean HR in the interview interval (b = .013, p < .05, Table 4, Interview Interval, Model 3).
+When considering the effects of the three predictors in concert (**Hypothesis 2d**), mean HR was significantly predicted by the disruption appraisal in the (3) post-teaching interval (b = 0.084, p < .05, Table 4, Post-Teaching Interval, Model 4).
+Furthermore, HR changes were significantly predicted by disruption appraisal as well in the (5) end interval (b = .015, p < .05, Table 3, End Interval, Model 4).

 Table 3